-NOTICE: Water hammer is a common reason for pressure-reducing valve failures.
-Protective devices should be installed to absorb water hammer for systems with this risk.
+NOTE: Water hammer is a common reason for pressure-reducing valve failures.
+Systems with risk of water hammer will require the installation of protective devices-such a water hammer arrestor or shock absorber -- to absorb water hammer

 Solenoid Valve

 The solenoid valve is normally closed (fail closed) and slow closing to prevent water hammer.
 This device is not adjustable and does not have any service or maintenance requirements.